codm/cc2652-raspberry-pi-module/README.md

 ## JTAG
 The 2x05 header is following the common [JTAG-Cortex-M0](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/9-pin-cortex-m-adapter/) Layout.

+Use `CC2652R1F` and `JTAG`@4000kHz.

 ## Serial via GPIO
 Install and compile [cc2538-prog](https://github.com/1248/cc2538-prog/).

 While connected and powered through the Pi, hold down the `flash` button on the module and press `reset` shortly while still holding `flash`.
-The CC2538 should now be in the bootloder.
+The CC2652 should now be in the bootloder.

 Then execute `./cc2538-prog -d /dev/ttyAMA0 -f CC1352P2_CC2652P_launchpad_coordinator_20210120.hex `